Meet Peridot

 With a bewildered expression, “You’re absolutely sure?" - he must have seen me glance at the refractometer on his desk.
 "My understanding is that to separate Nephrite from Jadeite, the key is refractive index (R.I.), 1.61 and 1.66, respectively, is it not?
 You have not taken an R.I.?

 “My dear Adamas, calm down,” said Peridot, “this is exactly why we must get you past the obvious, just the gemological facts – you must learn to trust your observational skills and think deductively.”
 He leaned back in his office chair and smiled, “Deduction is the synthesis of observation, art, and science.
-It is obvious that you have missed everything of importance.
+You have missed everything of importance.
 With your recent training, you have hit upon the method, and you have a quick eye for color.
 However, you must never simply rely on general impressions, my boy, but concentrate on the details.
 A skillful gemologist is very careful indeed what he allows into the deep reaches of his mind.
 So, it is with the science of deduction to eliminate all unnecessary data.
 Expertise in one's field comes from studying only the essential information related to the profession.”

 His green eyes twinkled, “Congratulations, my boy – you’ve taken the first step - the science of deduction, like any skill, must be practiced daily to be perfected.”